erwinkramer/circuit-choreography/README.md

 `PUT fraudDetections/{payment-id}/customer/{customer-id}?correlationId=[guid]&route=[forward/backwards/restoration][&restorationLevel=1/2]`

-The CRM service assumes the nearest services - in this case the fraud detection and payment service - understand and utilize the following operations:
+The **CRM service** assumes the nearest services - in this case the fraud detection service - understands and utilizes the following operations:

 - Forward route: A custom preference operation that is compensable.
 - Backward route: A preference confirmation operation.
-- Restoration route:
+- Restoration routes:
   - Level 1: A disposing operation for compensation to revert the preference.
   - Level 2: A disregarding operation where compensation is called for circuit break on a non-critical issue, for instance the payment was cancelled.